-You can find the rates in the Norwegian Directorate of Health's circular containing rules and rates relating to subsidisation for covering expenses on dental treatment under "Takster for tannbehandling" item G.
+You can find the rates in the Norwegian Directorate of Health's "Takster for tannbehandling" under item G.

 The subsidisation is determined by Helfo based on the necessity of the treatment and any sibling discount.
 Eligibility for a sibling discount must be documented by a statement from the treating orthodontist, who confirms that siblings have had expenses on orthodontic treatment.

 For the initial assessment for orthodontic work, you must ensure that the following form is completed by the orthodontist who treats you outside Norway:

 «Diagnostic form for reimbursement of the cost of orthodontic treatment abroad (05-24.12)» English